PreetiSajjan/Human_Emotion_Recognition/README.md

 The dataset used is not included in the repository so need to be downloaded explicitly (link provided).

-Train the model to detect mask using python emotion_detector.py
+Train the model to recognize emotion using python emotion_detector.py

 To run the test: python camera.py